natebrunelle/cs2102/markdown/oh.md

 ...

-Office hours (both instructor and TA) are held via Discord.
+Office hours are held via Discord or in-person, reference each calendar event to see which.
 Please see the course Collab site for the Discord join link.

 Scheduled office hours are shown in the following calendar: